nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a client : `delete`

-Deletes the specified client from the app.
+Deletes the specified client from your Link.me.

 Format: `delete INDEX`

-* Deletes the client at the specified `INDEX`.
+* Deletes your client at the specified `INDEX`.
 * The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd client in the app.
+* `list` followed by `delete 2` deletes the 2nd client in your Link.me.
 * `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the app.
+Clears all entries from your Link.me.

 Format: `clear`